Author: Dharshan Shanthamurthy

 While points 1 and 2 do offer good measures of security, are they adequate?
 So what exactly is the solution?
 PCI Security Standard Council (an industry association for payment security that is globally accepted) has released a series of standards with respect to payment card security.
 Payment brands such as VISA/MasterCard have already mandated PCI Compliance for organizations storing, processing or transmitting card information.
 This standard with over 218 protection measures tries to address various security risks faced by organizations when they transact or process cardholder data.

-To conclude if we want to create a payment ecosystem which is beneficial to all (banks, merchants and service providers), the solution lies in taking a wholistic approach to payment security and not just one off measures.
+To conclude if we want to create a payment ecosystem which is beneficial to all (banks, merchants and service providers), the solution lies in taking a holistic approach to payment card security and not just one off measures.

 About the Author:

 Dharshan Shanthamurthy is the CEO of SISA Information Security (www.sisainfosec.com), India’s leading payment security company with global headquarters in Bangalore, India.
-Dharshan was the first payment card security certified professional (PCI-QSA) in India and is considered one of the top payment card security professionals globally.
-Dharshan works out of Sunnyvale, California and can be contacted at firstname.lastname@example.org.
+Dharshan was the first Payment Card Industry Qualified Security Assessor (PCI QSA) in India and is considered as one of the top payment card security professionals globally.
+Dharshan works out of Sunnyvale, California and can be contacted at email@example.com.